Key Messages:

 Management of staff returning to work in highest risk settings:

-Testing for COVID-19 in your officeThere are additional resources to support seeing symptomatic patients in clinic, including offering testing, Ottawa Public Health’s IPAC resources and information and from Public Health Ontario, Ontario Health and from the Ontario College of Family Physicians.
+Infection Prevention and Control in your officeThere are IPAC resources available to support seeing symptomatic patients in clinic, including offering testing, Ottawa Public Health’s IPAC resources and information and from Public Health Ontario and from the Ontario College of Family Physicians.
 COVID-19 testing must comply with provincial eligibility criteria in all settings.
-Note that if you are collecting specimens that are part of a COVID-19 outbreak in a facility (e.g., long-term care or retirement home), please ensure that the outbreak number is included on the requisition, as per the PHO Respiratory Outbreak Testing Prioritization Protocol (PDF).
+There are IPAC resources available to support seeing symptomatic patients in clinic, including offering testing, Ottawa Public Health’s IPAC resources and information and from Public Health Ontario, Ontario Health and from the Ontario College of Family Physicians.
+COVID-19 testing must comply with provincial eligibility criteria in all settings.
 ResultsIt is the responsibility of the ordering physician or health care professional to communicate test results to their patients.
 Patients can check their COVID-19 PCR test result the following ways if they have a valid Ontario photo health card:

 Management |